We invite you to join the newly established International Society of Public Law (ICON·S).

 The Society was officially launched at an Inaugural Conference to take place in Florence, Italy, on June 26-28, 2014.
 The European University Institute and NYU School of Law sponsored this important event.
 The Conference combined the best practices of the genre.
 There were plenary sessions with invited speakers, commentators and floor discussions on themes that define and reflect the scope of the new Society.
 We also issued a “Call for Panels and Papers”.

-Registration will enable members to propose panels and papers for the Conference.
+Joining the Society – and regularly paying the annual fee – enables members to propose panels and papers for the Conference.

 Welcome to ICON·S!